Division Head, Global Mental Health

 Robert Wood Johnson Clinical Scholar, The University of North Carolina at Chapel Hill

-Bradley Gaynes MD, MPH, is a Professor and the Associate Chair of Research Training and Education in the Department of Psychiatry at the University of North Carolina at Chapel Hill.
+Bradley Gaynes MD, MPH, is a Professor and the Division Head of Global mental Health in the Department of Psychiatry at the University of North Carolina at Chapel Hill.
 His post-graduate training has included a Robert Wood Johnson Clinical Scholar Fellowship at the University of North Carolina, where he also received his Master of Public Health degree in Epidemiology and completed a fellowship in Preventive Medicine.
 Dr. Gaynes works at the crossroads between clinical trials research and mental health services research (including comparative effectiveness reviews), and he focuses his clinical and research efforts on treatment resistant depression and on improving the delivery of depression care in non-psychiatric settings, including primary care, obstetrical, and HIV practices.

 As a clinical trials researcher, Dr. Gaynes has participated in seminal work on primary care depression management.
 He served as the Director of the UNC Regional Center for STAR*D. Currently, Dr. Gaynes is PI on an NIMH-funded R-34 adapting measure-based care to manage depressed HIV patients in Cameroon, and he is co-PI on an NIMH-funded R-01 assessing whether HIV outcomes in depressed HIV patients are better following randomization to measurement-based care compared to usual care.